zephyrproject-rtos/zephyr/doc/connectivity/networking/api/tls_credentials_shell.rst

 Buffer Credential (``buf``)
 ===========================

-Buffer data incrementaly into the credential buffer so that it can be added using the :ref:`tls_credentials_shell_add_cred` command.
+Buffer data incrementally into the credential buffer so that it can be added using the :ref:`tls_credentials_shell_add_cred` command.

 Alternatively, clear the credential buffer.